All About Mushroom Substrates

 Pretty simple right?
 Well, something to bear in mind as you get starting growing is that not all substrates are created equal.
 Researching your particular strain of mushroom before getting started and choosing the proper growing medium is one of the best things that you can do as a grower to ensure you produce a successful crop.

-Types of substrates
+Types of Mushroom Substrates

 Although it may be one of the messier of the substrate options, straw is an excellent choice for beginner growers as it is readily available, relatively cheap, and easy to use.
 The preferred choice of growers of oyster mushrooms, enokitake, and garden giants as well as many other species.